6 things you should never do on social media

 The worst thing you can do in managing your social media is nothing at all.
 Having a consistent, well-planned approach is the cornerstone of social media success.

 Want more insight into managing social media?
-Download Axia Public Relations’ free e-book The Essential Social Media Management Guide today to learn the best practices for successfully reaching your target audiences.
+Download Axia Public Relations’ e-book The Essential Social Media Management Guide today to learn the best practices for successfully reaching your target audiences.

 Julie Miller is a marketing and communications professional with more than seven years of experience in the industry.
 She specializes in technology, digital marketing and communications.
 Julie has worked for Axia Public Relations since November 2015.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.